 The 75th Ranger Regiment is also the world’s premier light infantry fighting force, specializing in raids and assault missions deep inside the enemy-held territory.
 An expert in short-notice combat deployments, the Ranger Regiment is a rapidly deployable strike force and is the most significant special operations combat element in the U.S. Army.
 The Regiment uses specialized equipment, operational techniques, and multiple modes of infiltration to capture or demolish hostile forces.

 To be a part of the 75th Ranger Regiment requires personal excellence across numerous Soldier and leader attributes.
 Rangers are more than just physically powerful; Rangers are bright, tough, courageous, and disciplined.
 Rangers are self-starters, adventurers, and hard-chargers.
 They internalize the mentality of a “more elite Soldier,” as the Ranger Creed states and their intense mission requirements demand.

-Rangers are role model Soldiers – mentally, morally, and physically – who use their minds and bodies to make sound judgments, reasoned decisions, and ultimately to never quit.
+Rangers are role model Soldiers – mentally, morally, and physically – who use their minds and bodies to make sound judgments, make reasoned decisions, and ultimately never quit.
 Rangers demonstrate discipline both on and off duty, and their Regimental standards are enduring.

-When then-Army Chief of Staff General Creighton Abrams envisioned the modern Ranger force, he emphasized the professional unit excellence stems from individual Ranger personal excellence and character.
+When then-Army Chief of Staff General Creighton Abrams envisioned the modern Ranger force, he emphasized that professional unit excellence stems from individual Ranger personal excellence and character.
 He directed that “wherever the battalion goes, it will be apparent that it is the best.”
 Members of the 75th Ranger Regiment live this charter personally and professionally every day.